-Spousal Maintenance Guidelines
+Spousal Maintenance Guidelines in Arizona

 Guidelines for Maricopa County Alimony and Spousal Maintenance are important to consider and examine before moving forward.
 In another article, we discussed the 13 factors the courts consider when deciding spousal maintenance or alimony under Arizona Revised Statute (A.R.S.) § 25-319(B).